 Are shipping fees extra?
 If you offer free shipping, that’s a big selling point, so shout about it!
 If you have standard shipping fees, list them together in a place that’s easy to find.
 If it depends on the item, make sure that’s added to each product and clear throughout the process.
 Getting to checkout only to find out that shipping costs more than the item itself is no fun.

 How is personal information stored and transmitted?
 Even though you might be a one-person show, to any one buyer you should look legit and professional - and that comes with a lot of responsibility.
 In the age of data breaches and ad tracking, people want to know where their personal information is going, who has access to it, and whether or not it’ll remain secure along the whole ride.
-You know your payment processor - like Stripe, PayPal, or Square - takes steps to keep that data safe, but customers might not, so tell ‘em.
+You know your payment processor - like Stripe or PayPal - takes steps to keep that data safe, but customers might not, so tell ‘em.